jphaugla/redisEnterpriseVault/README.md

 There are several locations for paramaters.
 * The first is in *terraform/test/main.tf*
 * The second is in *terrafrom/ansible-gke/gke-test/vars/main.yml*
+  * The parameters in vars/main.yml control which tasks run
+  * By manipulating these parameters certain parts of the ansible can be run leaving other parts intact
+  * Combine the use of parameters with the deletion of a namespace can selectively rebuild part a namespace
+  * `kubectl delete namespace vault`  and `kubectl delete namespace redis-connect` work very well
+  * after deleting the namespace, set all the variables in vars/main.yml to False except for the task rebuilding the deleted namespace
 * The other note is that terraform parameters are copied to the ansible environment in *terraform/provisioning.tf*

 ### Run manually